What is a Quid Pro Quo Attack?

 While the one above is one of the more extreme quid pro quo examples, it’s also a very real and possible scenario.
 Many companies lose even more information when trying to appease these predatory attackers.

 How to Prevent Quid Pro Quo Social Engineering Attacks?

 Quid pro quo attacks can get messy fast.
 But they’re not unavoidable.
 There are certain precautions and prevention methods that reduce the chances of a quid pro quo attack from ever finding you.
 Keep the following guidelines in mind to steer clear of these sorts of attacks in the future.

 Have You Initiated the Information Exchange?

 One of the most important rules of thumb is never to exchange information unless you initiate the interaction.
 Whether over a call or via a message, don’t give up personal or sensitive information of any kind if you didn’t contact the support yourself.

 It’s always safer to assume that customer support or similar services won’t seek you out.
 If you reach out to official support representatives, that’s one thing.
 If they find you on their own accord and start demanding information, there’s a problem.

 Use Official Company Phone Numbers

 Trusted phone numbers are readily available on official company websites.
 Never use unofficial or untrusted numbers of any kind.
 If you do, you’ll immediately put your number at risk of malicious callers and messengers looking to scam or exploit you.
 Be extremely cautious about where your number goes and who gets hold of it.
-The more eyes on your number, the higher the risk of these attack types.
+The more eyes on your number, the higher the risk of a quid pro quo attack.

 Keep your Passwords Clean